sni/lmd/README.md

 After starting LMD, it fetches all tables via Livestatus API from all configured remote backends.
-It then polls periodically all dynamic parts of the objects, like host status or plugin or downtime status.
+It then polls periodically all dynamic parts of the objects, like host status, plugin output or downtime status.

 When there are no incoming connections to LMD, it switches into the idle mode with a slower poll interval.
-As soon as the first client requests some data, LMD will do a spin up and run a synchronous update and change back to the normal poll interval.
+As soon as the first client requests some data, LMD will do a spin up and run a synchronous update (with small timeout) and change back to the normal poll interval.

 Usage
 =====